No Breeding • No Swim-with-Dolphins Programs • No Shows

-We are committed to the future of our dolphins.
+We are committed to the well-being and future of our dolphins.

 We give them the respect they inherently deserve and integrity they warrant.